purduesigbots/pros-docs/v5/api/cpp/adi.rst

 This function uses the following values of ``errno`` when an error state is reached:

-- ``EACCES``  - Another resource is currently trying to access the ADI.
+- ``EADDRINUSE``  - The port is not configured as a digital input  (e.g. the port has been reconfigured)

 Analogous to `adi_digital_get_new_press <../c/adi.html#adi-digital-get-new-press>`_.